-Yeah, it’s fairly loud but it work surprisingly well.
+It’s fairly loud but it works surprisingly well.
 My forearms hold a lot of tension and this little gadget really helps loosen them up.
 I’ve used it on my shoulders, quads, feet, glutes, and hamstrings with equally good results.

 I used the following items to make my impact massager:

 I don’t play golf so I had to buy some balls.
 I bought the cheapest pack I could find, but if you already have a golf ball handy you can save a few bucks.